diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 version of Pysa, with some patches applied, and Nix allows this setup to be easily reproduced at any point in time.
 Additionally, other programs necessary for building and running
-#TheTool, such as Python and the Rust compiler, are also pinned.
+#TheTool, such as the Python interpreter and the Rust compiler, are also pinned.
-Instructions on how to use this environment can be found on @usage.
+Instructions on how to use this environment can be found in @usage.

 === Dataset Generator <thing:dataset-gen>